 From Compatsch to Kastelruth

-The around 250 animals and their attendants dressed with traditional costumes start in Compatsch at 10 o’clock.
+The around 250 animals and their attendants dressed in traditional costumes start in Compatsch at 10 o’clock.
 The sound of numerous cowbells accompanies the colourful parade.
-Furthermore, a feast with alphorns, the traditional “Goaßlschnöller”, a farmer’s market and the presentation of ancient farmer’s handcraft takes place in Compatsch.
+Toward 1 pm, the solemn parade arrives in the town centre of Kastelruth.

 Seiser Alm Marketing